-Iowa City is a somewhat ethnically-diverse city.
+Iowa City is a very ethnically-diverse city.
 The people who call Iowa City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Iowa City residents report their race to be White, followed by Asian.
 Important ancestries of people in Iowa City include Irish, English, Norwegian, and Italian.

 The most common language spoken in Iowa City is English.
 Other important languages spoken here include Spanish and Chinese.